TIBCOSoftware/mashling-recipes/recipes/istio/mashling-istio-tracing/README.md

 minikube ip
 ```

-Then execute the bellow with the address:
+Wait ~5 minutes, and then execute the bellow with the address:

 ```
 curl http://<minikube IP address>:32000/pets/1